 You can view account information, print job history, release any jobs currently held in the Master Student Queue, and submit web print jobs.

 Printing a File

 1. To submit a web print job, click on the “Web Print” link on the left hand menu:

-2. The Active Jobs screen will come up, here you can check the status of submitted web print jobs.
+2. The Active Jobs screen will come up.
+From here you can check the status of submitted web print jobs.

 3. Click the “Submit a Job” link to start the Web Print wizard

 4. The first step of the Web Print wizard is selecting a printer.
-This is the printer to which the uploaded document will print.
-Notice that the Library and hallway printers both have an Automatic Color and Grayscale option available at the time of printer selection.
+This is the printer where the uploaded document will print.
+The Library and hallway printers have an Automatic Color and Grayscale option available during printer selection.
 All printers are set to print in duplex mode.

-- Select the number of copies you wish to print (at the current time, no other options such as finishing options, color settings or duplex settings can be changed; please use the printer selection to affect the output settings in the previous step)
+- Select the number of copies you want to print (currently, no other options such as finishing options, colour settings or duplex settings can be changed.
+Please use the printer selection to affect the output settings in the previous step).